 Maybe you’ve already got the competitive PPC side on lockdown.

 Maybe you want something that isn’t exactly PPC-related but has a significant impact on PPC performance.

 If you haven’t already guessed it by the headline above, then it’s time we talked about the importance of spying on your competitors’ landing pages.

 Landing page testing is one of the fastest ways to improve PPC performance.
 We won’t go into the trillion things you can do to improve your conversion rates here, but you should care about it.
 Deeply.

-Okay, let’s look at two of my favorite PPC spy tools for landing pages out there.
+Okay, let’s look at two of my favorite PPC spy tools for landing pages: iSpionage.

-Once you give iSpionage the PPC keywords and competitor domains you want to track, the tool itself will alert you any time it sees your competitor’s landing page change.
+Feed iSpionage the PPC keywords and competitor domains you want to track, and this tool will alert you any time it sees your competitor’s landing page change.

 Maybe your competitor is testing a new headline or a brand new design.
 Or, better yet, a new offer?

-Could you imagine checking each of your 29 competitors manually, even just once a week?
+Could you imagine checking each of your 29 competitors manually once a week?

 Sometimes the changes your competitors make are pretty minor.
 This tool will still catch it.
-Eventually, it can be an excellent resource for testing inspiration and continued improvement.
+It’s an excellent resource for testing inspiration and continued improvement.

 Check out Stillio’s automatic screenshot tool.

 This one’s cool.
 Start tracking specific competitor URLs.
 That could be a mix of homepages and landing pages too.
 You can even decide what time of day you want the screenshots to be taken.

 What does that matter, you ask?
 Great question.